Shab-e-Barat is one of the most revered nights for Muslims. It occurs in the mid of Shabaan (on the night between the 14th and 15th of Shabaan).

 Salatul Tasbih (a nafl prayer) in Shab e Barat

-The Holy Prophet PBUH has encouraged to perform Nafl Prayers and make frequent Duas at night particularly during the last third.
+The Holy Prophet PBUH has encouraged us to perform Nafl Prayers and make frequent Duas at night, particularly during the last third.
 This is the time when Allah SWT descends to the lowest heaven.

-In this regard, praying in Shab-e-Baraat is more significant and many among Muslims perform Salatul Tasbih at this night.
+In this regard, praying in Shab-e-Baraat is more significant and many Muslims perform Salatul Tasbih on this night.

 How to Perform Salatul Tasbih

 It is very important for every Muslim to learn the method of Salatul Tasbih.
-Indeed, Salatul Tasbih is a very beautiful gift passed on by Prophet PBUH to the Ummah.
+Indeed, Salatul Tasbih is a very beautiful gift that Prophet PBUH has passed on to the Ummah.

 - Start your prayer as you do regularly and in the first Rakat after reciting Sana, recite this tasbih 15 times.

 - Then, recite Surah Fatiha and another Surah, and after that, recite this tasbih again 10 times.